6 Ways to Save Money During Your Move

 Try having a yard sale or two before your move, plus you can pocket more money that way.
 If you know you are moving ahead of time, you can unload clothes at consignment sales and post items for sale online.
 Apply earned money towards your moving sale.

 Paying for moving boxes adds up quickly.
 Ask your friends and family if they have extra boxes available to use.
 If you have time to prepare, remember to save your boxes the months leading up to your move, even the small ones.

-Go to local businesses to check for boxes.
-Liquor stores, drugstores and grocery stores often have cardboard boxes they can give you.
+Go to local businesses to check for boxes. stores that sell beer and alcohol, drugstores and grocery stores often have cardboard boxes they can give you.
 If you use a moving company, they may require you to use and pay for their boxes, so consider that before deciding to use a company!

 3. Do It Yourself